-3b.
-2024-2027 Transportation Improvement Program (TIP) Amendment 4
+5. Transportation Improvement Program (TIP) Amendment #4

-Mr. Bervik presented amendment 4 to the 2024-2027 Transportation Improvement Program (TIP).
-A public notice was published in the Forum of Fargo-Moorhead on Wednesday, January 24, 2024.
-Public comments were accepted until 12:00 noon on Thursday; no written or verbal comments were received.
+Mr. Bervik presented Amendment #4 to the 2024-2027 Transportation Improvement Program.
+A public notice was published in the Forum of Fargo-Moorhead on Wednesday, January 24, 2024, which advertised the public meeting, detailed how to request more information, and provided information on how to provide public comments regarding the proposed amendment.
+No written comments have been received.